NEONScience/NEON-Data-Skills/tutorials/NDS-style-guide.md

 ***

-Below are the various styles that are used throughout the NEON Data Skills pages.
-For those that have CSS styles that are not yet resolved I give several options.

-***

 ## GreyBox

+This is the "Greybox" styling which contains the information on set up, data downloads, etc for the tutorial/lesson/workshop.

-This is the "Greybox" styling.
-The div tag is (leaving out the < > so it isn't recognized as html):
+The necessary div tag (leaving out the < > so it isn't recognized as html):

 `div id="ds-objectives" markdown="1"`

 <div id="ds-objectives" markdown="1">